INXS: 2004–2011: Rock Star: INXS and J.D. Fortune era

-On 22 April 2010, INXS announced that Fortune would again front the band for a performance on 10 July 2010 at Townsville, Queensland and also on 16 July 2010 in Broome, Western Australia.
 During a radio interview with Kirk Pengilly and J.D.
 Fortune in July 2010 just before the Broome concert, Pengilly confirmed that Fortune had returned as the band's permanent singer.
 In August 2010, Petrol Records issued Australian radio stations with a one-track promo "Never Tear Us Apart" featuring Ben Harper on vocals, a preview from the upcoming INXS Michael Hutchence tribute album Original Sin.
 On 25 September 2010, the band performed before the 2010 AFL Grand Final.
 On 19 October 2010, it was announced in the Courier Mail that INXS, fronted by J.D.
 Fortune, would tour as part of the A Day on the Green winery concerts in February."

-The band recorded an album in memory of Michael Hutchence titled Original Sin.
+The band recorded an album in memory of Michael Hutchence entitled Original Sin.
 Released in November 2010, the album featured well-known singers from Australia and around the world, including Ben Harper, Patrick Monahan, and Rob Thomas.

-In March 2011, INXS confirmed they would return to the UK and headlining with support from New Zealand band Shihad for an outdoor event called Southern Sounds on Clapham Common, London on Saturday 11 June.
-The event was an all-Australian, New Zealand and South African celebration line-up, with INXS fronted by J.D.
-Fortune.
-INXS toured extensively throughout 2011 with singer J.D.
-Fortune to support the album Original Sin.
+In September 2011, INXS announced that J.D.
+Fortune had again left the band and Northern Irish singer-songwriter Ciaran Gribbin was the band's frontman for their forthcoming tour of Australia, South America, and Europe in November and December 2011.